Hunter Renfrow Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Matchup vs. Denver

-- Renfrow has averaged 42.2 receiving yards per game in his four career matchups against the Broncos, 8.3 fewer than his over/under for Sunday's game.
+- Renfrow is averaging 42.2 receiving yards per game in four career matchups against the Broncos, 8.3 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).

-- In four matchups, Renfrow has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Broncos.
+- Renfrow has caught a touchdown pass versus the Broncos once, but did not have multiple TDs in that game.

 - The Broncos have the NFL's fifth-ranked pass defense this season, surrendering 222.8 yards per game through the air.